ahmadalli/public-notes/docs/0030-netherlands/020-renting-an-apartment.md

 ### Online Sources

-It's a good idea to look online (specially reddit) for online places to look for apartments.
+It's a good idea to look online (specially Reddit) for online places to look for apartments.
 Here are some of them that I found useful:

 #### Funda and Pararius